permitio/opal/docs/HOWTO/get_started_with_opal.md

     ```
 - Install a policy-agent next to the OPAL-client
     - follow [these instructions to install OPA](https://www.openpolicyagent.org/docs/latest/#1-download-opa)
+    - If you want OPAL to execute OPA for you (and act as  a watchdog for it) make sure it can find the `opa` program, by [adding it to the $PATH](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-    - the client needs network access to this agent to be able to administer updates to it.
+    - Note: the client needs network access to this agent to be able to administer updates to it.

 # Simple run
 - Use the client's `run` command